distriqt/ANE-Core/integration/README.md

 ### Checking launch options

 When initialised the `DTNotifications` class tracks the launch options, however you can control when your delegate receives the launch notifications by calling `checkLaunchOptions` at a specific place in your code.

-This allows you to ensure that you can create your notifications delegate in your native extension before the `didFinishLaunchingWithOptions` is called.
+This allows you to ensure that you can create your notifications delegate in your native extension and setup any SDKs you are using before the `didFinishLaunchingWithOptions` is called.
 Normally this function would be called well before your extension is created.

-You will probably need a dedicated native extension function in your extension to call this to allow the ANE user to have correctly added event handlers etc.
+You will probably need a dedicated native extension function in your extension to call this to allow the ANE user to have correctly added event handlers etc. This is not a requirement, we often bundle the call of this in a particular call of the extension, eg when a developer calls something like `MyExtension.instance.initialiseSDK()`.

+The important thing to note is that calling this function will result in the `didFinishLaunchingWithOptions` method in your delegate being called with the launch options.

 ```objc
 [yourextension_notifications checkLaunchOptions];
 ```

-Eg:
+For example, calling it in a dedicated function:

 ```objc
 FREObject YOUREXTENSIONCheckStartupData( FREContext ctx, void* funcData, uint32_t argc, FREObject argv[] )